pegasus-isi/pegasus/doc/sphinx/user-guide/data-transfers.rst

 staging site for your compute site to be the shared filesystem on the compute site itself.

-To do is you need to
+To do is you need to:

 1) Set **pegasus.data.configuration** to **nonsharedfs** .